CodingNomads/python_miniprojects/trip_calculator/README.md

 - liters-per-kilometer usage of the car
 - price per liter of fuel

-Display the cost of the trip to the user in the console.
+Calculate the cost of the trip and display it to the user in the console.